-ERPs: Qualitative Analysis
+ERPs; qualitative:

-In all descriptions of P300 amplitude to follow, the results at site Pz only are noted because Pz is the site where P300 is usually reported to be maximal, and because the analytic diagnostic procedures (below) are performed on Pz data only.
-Figure 1, left column, shows grand averages in the guilty group for superimposed probe, target, and irrelevant responses.
+In all descriptions of P300 amplitude to follow, the results at site Pz only are noted since Pz is the site where P300 is usually reported to be maximal, and since the analytic diagnostic procedures (below) are performed on Pz data only.
+Figure 1 (left column) shows grand averages in the guilty group for superimposed probe, target and irrelevant responses.
 It is as expected that a moderately larger P300 response is seen to the probe than to the irrelevant at Pz.
-Figure 1 also shows that although the target is larger than the probe, the morphology of probe and target are similar.
-It is worth noting that although the analytic tests, which are performed only at Pz, will show >80% detection of guilty subjects, Figure 1 suggests that the P300 to the probe at other sites is not different than that to the irrelevant.
+Fig. 1 also shows that although the target is larger than the probe, the morphology of probe and target are similar.
+It is worth noting that although the analytic tests, which are performed only at Pz, will show > 80% detection of guilty subjects, Fig. 1 suggests that the P300 to the probe at other sites is not different than that to the irrelevant.